How can you get from Europe to America by ship? This guide lists different flightless ways to get from Europe to North and South America.

 - It takes almost a month to get from South Korea to Peru on a cargo vessel.
 To reach dry land faster, get off in Mexico or Colombia to save 5-11 days.

-Traveling from Europe to America without Flying
+Traveling from Europe to America by ship

 I haven’t personally travelled from Europe to America without flying.
 When I did my 2-year trip around the world some years ago, I traveled mostly overland.
 I reached North America on a cargo ship from New Zealand, and that journey turned me into a fan of freighter travel.